snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 ### Activity Tracking: page pings

-As well as tracking page views, we can monitor whether a user continues to engage with a page over time, and record how he / she digests content on the page over time.
+As well as tracking page views, we can monitor whether a user continues to engage with a page over time, and record how they digest content on the page over time.

 That is accomplished using 'page ping' events.
 If activity tracking is enabled, the web page is monitored to see if a user is engaging with it.
 (E.g. is the tab in focus, does the mouse move over the page, does the user scroll, is `updatePageActivity` called, etc.) If any of these things occur in a set period of time, a page ping event fires, and records the maximum scroll left / right and up / down in the last ping period.
-If there is no activity in the page (e.g. because the user is on a different tab in his / her browser), no page ping fires.
+If there is no activity in the page (e.g. because the user is on a different tab in their browser), no page ping fires.

 #### `enableActivityTracking`